AQUA-Warrior/Masonary/README.md

 - Select and delete single or multiple images
 - Protected upload/delete endpoints
 - Search/filter images by tag or filename
+- Import/Export themes as JSON Files
+- Mark images as favorites/starred and filter by favorites

 ### Prerequisites